1980 NBA Finals: Philadelphia 76ers

 Julius Erving arrived before the 1976–77 season, and with him as the focal point of the offense, the 76ers soon transformed into a title contender.
 But after losing to the Portland Trail Blazers in the 1977 NBA Finals, the 76ers realized that a fancy and one-on-one style of play would not take them all the way.
 Thus they hired former player Billy Cunningham as head coach, and in 1978 the team traded for defensive stalwart Bobby Jones and drafted Maurice Cheeks, while letting go players such as George McGinnis and World B. Free.

 In the 1979–80 season the 76ers finished 59–23, two games behind the Boston Celtics in the Atlantic Division.
 In the playoffs, they eliminated the Washington Bullets in two games, and the Atlanta Hawks in five games.
 In the Eastern Conference finals, the 76ers faced NBA Rookie of the Year Award winner Larry Bird and the 61–win Celtics, and owing to the core's three consecutive playoff appearances, the more experienced 76ers were favored to win the series.
 Proving the prognosticators right, Philadelphia won in five games, preventing the first Celtics–Lakers final since 1969.

 The 76ers were the first of the four Philadelphia professional sports teams to play for their respective sports' championships in the 1980 season.
-The Flyers lost the Stanley Cup Finals against the New York Islanders in overtime of Game 6, eight days after the 76ers fell to the Lakers in their Game 6.
+The Flyers lost the Stanley Cup Final against the New York Islanders in overtime of Game 6, eight days after the 76ers fell to the Lakers in their Game 6.
 The Phillies beat the Kansas City Royals, themselves in six games, in the World Series.
 The Eagles lost Super Bowl XV to the Oakland Raiders in January 1981.

 Of note, this marked the first of the ten NBA Finals played in the 1980s, all of which featured either the Boston Celtics or the Los Angeles Lakers (three Finals featured both teams).